TravelModellingGroup/Documentation/tmg-documentation/tutorials/Rust/index.md

 ﻿# Rust

-Rust is  a strongly typed, statically compiled systems language guaranteeing memory safety.
-Rust is a low level programming language designed with two main features:
-- Performance: Rust is blazingly fast and is memory efficient without a garbage collector.
-- Reliablility: Rust has a rich type system and ownership model that makes it memory and thread safe.
+Rust is a strongly typed, memory-safe system programming language designed to ensure high performance without sacrificing safety.
+It emphasizes concurrent programming, providing mechanisms to prevent data races at compile time.
+Rust’s ownership model, combined with strict compile-time checks, allows developers to write robust and efficient code with a focus on reliability, speed, and maintainability.
+Its expressive syntax, rich standard library, and modern tooling make Rust suitable for both system-level development and high-level application programming.

 # Documenation Tutorial